All Episodes

 Obama is only going to spend time on events and things that will get him what he wants.

-I'll tell you this, if you if you stand back and just take a look at uh at some of the things that are happening in this country, the bill carving out protection for perverts, the bill that was uh argued by by Elsie Hastings,
+If you stand back and just take a look at some of the things that are happening in this country, the bill carving out protection for perverts, the bill that was argued by Elsie Hastings, the bill carving out protection for perverts and denying it to old ladies and veterans, the endless assault on Miss California Carrie Pregene because she voiced her opinion against validating gay marriage,

-he has given away all of our interrogation secrets to terrorists and is going to release pictures of supposed abuse by interrogators while not releasing pictures of Air Force One flying over the Statue of Liberty,
+He has given away all of our interrogation secrets to terrorists and is going to release pictures of supposed abuse by interrogators while not releasing pictures of Air Force One flying over the Statue of Liberty.

-And they are going to be in charge of the U.S. Census?
+And they are going to be in charge of the U.S. Census.

 And I could go on and on and on.

-And also, how have you heard?
+And also, have you heard?

-You if you've If you've seen this story and you've only read the headline, or even if you've only read the New York Times story about it, or if you've only heard the drive-by media discussing the story, you do not know the half of it.
+If you've seen this story and you've only read the headline, or even if you've only read the New York Times story about it, or if you've only heard the drive-by media discussing the story, you do not know the half of it.

 I'm looking for the headline here.